dqhieuu/pg-explore/README.md

 ## Development

 (Optional) You can set up the env for default AI integration (OpenAI compatible API).
-Or just configure later in the app settings (per browser config).
+Or just configure it later in the app settings (per browser config).
 ```
 VITE_AI_API_KEY=<YOUR_API_KEY>
 VITE_AI_BASE_URL=https://generativelanguage.googleapis.com/v1beta/openai